Enforcement

 GatewayClass is cluster-scoped resource defined by the infrastructure provider.
 This resource represents a class of Gateways that can be instantiated.
 Read More

-Bill can assign a set of dedicated GatewayClasses to the solar tenant to force the applications in the solar tenant to be published only by the assigned Gateway Controller:
+Bill can assign a set of dedicated GatewayClasses to the solar Tenant to force the applications in the solar Tenant to be published only by the assigned Gateway Controller:

 apiVersion: capsule.clastix.io/v1beta2